alvinmhabieb/dibimbing.id_Business-Intelligence/README.md

 ## Connect

 I am passionate about data analytics and continuously seeking opportunities to learn and collaborate with like-minded individuals.
-Feel free to reach out to me on [LinkedIn](Your LinkedIn Profile URL) or email me at [Your Email Address] for any queries, collaborations, or discussions.
+Feel free to reach out to me on Linkedin [https://www.linkedin.com/in/alvinmhabieb/] or drop me an email at [alvinmhabieb@gmail.com].

 Thank you for visiting my repository.
 I hope you find the projects informative and inspiring.